tidalcycles/tidal-doc/blog/tidal_profile_ghales.md

 **What motivates you to work on Tidal?**

 Tidal strikes me as the best approach out there for generating music with code.
-It's terse, compact, effective, plus it has a very good community behind it.
+It's extensible, compact, effective, plus it has a very good community behind it.
 There's a number of things I wish worked differently, and the underlying haskell makes it particularly difficult to change/update, but all in all it's a great tool and I like to help improve it whenever I have the time.

 ## Music